justinhj/justinhj.github.io/_posts/2019-06-20-comonads-for-life.md

 We can map image data directly to our FocusedGrid data type, and then use it to do image processing.
 A simple example is a box filter, which can be used to smooth out noise in images.
 In this implementation, which you can find in the file [ImageProcessor.scala](https://github.com/justinhj/comonad/blob/blog-final-1/src/main/scala/org/justinhj/ImageProcessor.scala), we will load an image file, copy the image data to a FocusedGrid, and then write the filter using the function signature `FocusedGrid[(Int,Int,Int) => (Int,Int,Int)`.
 Note that we represent image pixels as a tuple containing the red, green and blue components.

-Here's the implemetation of boxfilter.
+Here's the implementation of boxfilter.
 You pass in the width of the filter and it will then average the pixels for a square of the provide width (and height) and set each pixel to that average.
 The function `localSum` handles the summing the values found around the current focus, and then we create the new pixel by dividing to get the mean.

 ```scala
   def boxFilter(width: Int): FocusedGrid[(Int, Int, Int)] => (Int, Int, Int) = { fg =>